aesara-devs/aesara/doc/library/compile/shared.rst

     Append `ctor` to the list of shared constructors (see :func:`shared`).

-    Each registered constructor ``ctor`` will be called like this:
+    Each registered constructor `ctor` will be called like this:

     .. code-block:: python

         ctor(value, name=name, strict=strict, **kwargs)

-    If it do not support given value, it must raise a TypeError.
+    If it do not support given value, it must raise a `TypeError`.